-The Vision Network identifies areas with some demand that cannot support fixed-route service and proposes a series of Innovative Mobility Zones (IMZs), which could include a variety of first and last mile solutions.
-See definition to the right.
+The Vision Network identifies areas with some demand that cannot support fixed-route service and proposes a series of Innovative Mobility Zones (IMZs), which could include a variety of first and last mile solutions including, but not limited to, on-demand service, autonomous shuttles on a fixed guideway, bike share, and partnerships with private Transportation Network Companies, such as Uber and Lyft.
+Funding could come from a variety of sources including private funding and public private partnerships.

-An IMZ could include a